fdve/bcs_compiler_implementation/README.md

-### Install script
-Run the get_depends.sh script to install all the dependencies needed for the compiler and for the compilers test framework.
-The programs needed are Flex, Bison, a c++ compiler, gcc, Make and the google test framework.

 ### Software required
 The following programs are needed to use the Star compiler.
 1. Flex
 2. Bison
 3. A C++ compiler
-4. Make.
+4. Make
-5. (for gtest) GCC for the test framework
+5. GCC
-6. (for gtest) The google test framework
+6. The Google Test Framework

+### Install script
-The root directoy contains an get_depends.sh script which will install all the required dependencies for the compiler itself and for the tets framework of the compiler.
+Run the get_depends.sh script to install all the dependencies needed for the compiler and for the compilers test framework.

+### Tested
 [] test compiler on MacOS
-[] test compiler on WSL2
+[x] test compiler on WSL2
 [] test compiler on Ubuntu distro itself

 The compiler has been tested with the program versions stated above.
 Newer versions should most likely also work, older versions may not.
 The compiler has been tested on 2 platforms.
-The first platform was a 5.10.16.3-microsoft-standard-WSL2 Linux kernel, and the second platform a (test on linux standalone VM version here compiler here)
+The first platform is a 5.10.16.3-microsoft-standard-WSL2 Linux kernel, and the second platform a (test on linux standalone VM version here compiler here)

 (Also make sure that both test platforms had the same bison flex c++ make etc)

-[] Add a script which installs all programs automatically?
+### Compiler interface
+Should we talk about the supported flags etc?

 ### Language Reference
 The compiler compiles source programs which are written in a toy language called Star.
 The reference for this language can be find the root git directory, named langref_star.pdf.
 A couple of sample programs written in the Star language can be found in directory Y.

 ### Compiling a Star program

-`make compiler`
+To compile a Star program, the following command can be used : make compile; ./star_compiler my_star_file.star --d=star_output.s; gcc star_output.s -o; ./a.out; echo $?
+This will compile the compiler, then feed the my_star_file.star to the compiler together with the --d  flag determining the location of the output file to be in the same directory with the name star_output.s, afterwards compiling the generated assembly with gcc, and finally executing the compiled program.

 ### Common mistakes
-The star language has grammer in which all control flow statements begin with a uppercase character.
-Therefore, a common mistake would be to make if (a > b) or if a > b. instead of If a > b
+The Star language control flow statements all begin with an uppercase character.
+Therefore, a common mistake would be to make if (a > b) or if a > b instead of If a > b or If a > b.

-to pitfills : i++ is not present, use i+=1 instead;
+Another thing to keep in mind that i++ is not currently supported by the compiler, use i += 1 instead.

 ### Running the test framework
 `make compiler` // compiles the Star compiler

 The Compiler can be compiled using the make command, followed by passing a Star source file to the compiled binary :